 CEQ is an active participant in disaster management planning with the State and Local Governments.
-For the first time in 2017, CEQ experienced a cyclonic event which affected the remote communities of Kowanyama and Pormpuraaw.
+In 2018-19, CEQ experienced cyclonic event(s) which affected the remote communities of Lockhart River, Kowanyama and Pormpuraaw.
 CEQ had the established supply runs that ensured that the communities were not without essential goods and services in the time after the event.
 CEQ was also able to leverage off its Col Jones business to help with the resupply of whitegoods and furnishings that were damaged in the event.
+Townsville also experienced a catastrophic flood event during the financial year which could have affected supply into Palm Island had CEQ's supply chain not been robust enough to accommodate the event.

-CEQ was also active in ensuring that communities still received their fresh produce in flood affected communities.
+CEQ was also active in ensuring that communities still received their fresh produce in general flood affected communities.
 Supply chains were established to deliver weekly fresh via air freight.
 This was at no extra cost to the community - that is, there were no price increases.